nitinskunigal/ValueFrenzy-Business-Data-Analytics-Project/README.md

-# **Section 1: Project Overview**
+# **Section 1: Problem Statement**
-The earlier version of ValueFrenzy project primarily focused on data analysis—uncovering sales trends, transaction patterns, and pricing inefficiencies.
-But business decisions aren’t just about data; they require strategic alignment, stakeholder insights, and business context.
-That’s why I enhanced this project—integrating Business Analysis (BA) techniques to drive actionable solutions.
-This project presents a business analysis of ValueFrenzy, a fictional supermarket chain across the USA, Mexico, and Canada.
+This project analyzes ValueFrenzy, a fictional supermarket chain in the USA, Mexico, and Canada, facing stagnant revenue growth and profitability concerns across regions and product categories.
+The COO and CFO sought insights into slowing revenue and potential regional inefficiencies or product performance issues.

-The analysis aims to diagnose critical business challenges, particularly declining revenue and profitability in the USA, while exploring key performance metrics—Total Revenue, Gross Profit, Quantity Sold, Total Transactions, and Average Transaction Value (ATV).
-The project’s core objective is to provide actionable insights and strategic recommendations that enhance ValueFrenzy's market positioning, operational efficiency, and customer engagement.
+As the Business Analyst, I examined three years (2021-2023) of sales data, identifying trends affecting revenue, profit, and transaction values.
+Using Advanced Excel (Power Query, Power Pivot, DAX) and BA techniques (SWOT, Gap Analysis, Stakeholder Interviews, Competitor Benchmarking), I conducted in-depth analysis and created business reports.
+I developed an interactive dashboard that revealed a 25% drop in Average Transaction Value (ATV) and regional sales disparities.

-Using historical sales data from 2021 to 2023, the analysis identifies regional trends, product performance, and customer behavior to help ValueFrenzy make data-driven business decisions.
-By addressing key issues such as profitability erosion, shifts in consumer demand, and regional performance disparities, this project enables ValueFrenzy to refine its business strategy for sustainable growth.
+The ultimate objective was not only to diagnose the root causes of these challenges but also to provide actionable recommendations for revenue recovery and strategies to sustain growth.

 # **Section 2: Motivation**
 The Retail and Consumer Goods industry operates in a highly competitive and rapidly evolving market environment.
 Supermarkets like ValueFrenzy face challenges such as changing customer preferences, fluctuating costs, and competitive pricing pressures.
 This project was motivated by the need to: